Kaitiaki Rawhi Whakaaturanga

 Progression and specialisations

-Zookeepers may specialise in caring for certain species of animals, such as reptiles or apes, or in running an aquarium.
+Zookeepers may specialise in caring for certain species of animals such as primates.